-We recommend taking a picnic lunch, sprawling out on some of the larger rocks, and making an afternoon of it!
+We recommend taking a picnic lunch, sprawling out on some of the larger rocks, and making a long, leisurely afternoon of it!

 The trailhead isn’t marked, so thankfully we had Jake Blood of the NC High Peaks Trail Association to guide us there.
 Look for a small white gate with a “DO NOT BLOCK GATE” sign, and park right alongside the BRP.